lywang2237/DeepBL/README.md

 In folder preprocess_of_LES:

 Scripts run in this order
-1. Use wrf_interp.ncl to interp the raw TC-LES data to the 14 specific levels in boundary layer (BL).
+1. Use wrf_interp.ncl to interpolate the raw TC-LES data to the 14 specific levels in boundary layer (BL).
 This is a NCAR Command Language script file.
 2. Use avg_resolved_var_flux.m to get resovled turbulent fluxes and resolved variables
 3. Use get_sfc_flux.py to get surface fluxes
 4. Use get_sgs_flux_and_add_together.m to get subgrid scale turbulent fluxes and add them to the resolved fluxes